Fitenson/dream-ui-page/README.md

 Run the following command in your Laravel project root directory:

 - composer require fitenson/dream:dev-main

 Note: You may need to allow dev stability or set minimum-stability to dev in your composer.json.

 1. Publish Components
 Once installed, publish the Dream UI components using the Artisan command:

 - php artisan dream:install
+-
 This will publish the available Blade components to your project so you can begin using them immediately.

 ✨ Usage
 You can now use Dream UI components in your Blade templates.
-For example, to render a styled button:

 Dream UI components are designed to be flexible and Tailwind-compatible, allowing you to fully customize them via class attributes.

 📚 Documentation
 More detailed documentation is available in the official docs (coming soon).

 🤝 Contributing
 Contributions are welcome!
 If you’d like to improve or add new components, feel free to fork the repository and submit a pull request.

 📄 License
 Dream UI is open-source and licensed under the MIT License.